ATCC-Bioinformatics/genome_portal_api/README.md

 # Introduction <a name="introduction"></a>
 This repository serves as a collection of python scripts that can be used to access the ATCC® Genome Portal through the One Codex REST-API.

-Accessing the ATCC Genome Portal through the API provides **extensively** more data than can be seen on the ATCC® Genome Portal GUI.
+Accessing the ATCC® Genome Portal through the API provides **extensively** more data than can be seen on the ATCC® Genome Portal GUI.
 [While One Codex documentation](https://docs.onecodex.com/en/articles/5812163-atcc-genome-portal-api-guide) exists to detail the exact endpoints, this repo serves as prebuilt and formatted wrappers to navigate the REST API.
 All scripts were created and tested using Python version 3.9.
 <!-- Scripts have been tested in Google Colab using Python 3.9.
 See the demo python notebook for detailed walkthroughs: \
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11hBTFeM4SzHKxPvfiIlwGQHW0YZelfgY?usp=sharing) -->